HarStu/hsite/md/index.md

 # H Moncrief

 Hi, my name is Harrison.
 I also go by my middle name, 'Moncrief'.
 This is my website.
-You'll have to forgive the simplicity -- it's a work in progress
+You'll have to forgive the simplicity -- it's a work in progress.

 A bit more about me -- I'm a software engineer, a dual US-Canadian citizen, and a former english literature student.
 I'm interested in prosocial technology, ambitious literature, armchair phenomenology, difficult games, emergent behavior, and home cooking